-Black Panther was one of those few movie experiences in which there was a tinge of surrealism in witnessing and contemplating that a film like this was produced by a major studio.
+Black Panther was one of those few movie experiences in which I felt a tinge of surrealism in witnessing and contemplating that a major studio produced a film like this.
 Like the outliers in the Marvel Cinematic Universe, the film is made with firm confidence.
 But unlike many of those pictures, it dares to consider the world and its many morphing contradictions.

 Great review with some awesome insight into what makes this film so unique and yet still a part of the MCU tapestry.
 Great job!